Create and manage cloud images

 • Create a volume from an image

-This will create a new storage volume from an image.
+This creates a new storage volume using an image as the source.

 Steps